KeyboardWorks/spring-validation/README.md

 ## Add Javax Validation Annotation

-You can add one ore more annotation into the field.
+You can add one or more annotations into the field.

-Javax validation has some annotation :
+Javax validation has some annotations :
 - @NotNull
 - @AssertTrue
 - @Size